Micronesia: Demographics

 The people today form many ethnicities, but all are descended from and belong to the Micronesian culture.
-The Micronesian culture was one of the last native cultures of the region to develop.
-It developed from a mixture of Melanesians and Filipinos.

 Because of this mixture of descent, many of the ethnicities of Micronesia feel closer to some groups in Melanesia, or the Philippines.
 A good example of this are the Yapese people who are related to Austronesian tribes in the northern Philippines.
-A 2011 survey found that 93.1% of Micronesian are Christians.
 Genetics also show a significant number of Micronesian have Japanese paternal ancestry: 9.5% of males from Micronesia as well as 0.2% in East Timor carry the Haplogroup D-M55.

 There are also substantial Asian communities found across the region, most notably in the Northern Mariana Islands where they form the majority and smaller communities of Europeans who have migrated from the United States or are descendants of settlers during European colonial rule in Micronesia.

 Though they are all geographically part of the same region, they all have very different colonial histories.
 The US-administered areas of Micronesia have a unique experience that sets them apart from the rest of the Pacific.
 Micronesia has great economic dependency on its former or current motherlands, something only comparable to the French Pacific.
 Sometimes, the term American Micronesia is used to acknowledge the difference in cultural heritage.

+A 2011 survey found that 93.1% of Micronesian are Christians; a survey in 2022 showed that 99% were Christian.

+Demographic table

+The countries and territories in this table are categorised according to the scheme for geographic subregions used by the United Nations.
+The information shown follows sources in cross-referenced articles; where sources differ, provisos have been clearly indicated.
+These territories and regions are subject to various additional categorisations, depending on the source and purpose of each description.